UtkarshPatel9934/React.js/README.md

 2. Why we are using State instead of Variable?
    - Because when we use Variable our component didn't get Update
    - But in case of State, if anything updated in component it will print the updated data

+---

+# State in React Class Based Component

+# Question:
+1. can we use state outside of the component?
+   - No,
+2. is state is a Public or Privat
+   - State is a Public
+---